Treat a varicocele without surgery.

 - Quick recovery

-Varicocele: What is the Cause
+Varicocele: what is the cause?

-The scrotum contains the testicles and epididymis, the place where your sperms are made and stored.4 Testicular veins drain the used blood out of the scrotum and back to the heart and lungs to be re-oxygenated.
+The scrotum contains the testicles and epididymis, the place where your sperm are made and stored.4 Testicular veins drain the used blood out of the scrotum and back to the heart and lungs to be re-oxygenated.
 This allows for proper storage and development of the sperm.

-When the valves regulating blood flow in the testicular vein turns defective, the blood backs up and the veins get bigger.
+When the valves regulating blood flow in the testicular vein turn defective, the blood backs up and the veins get bigger.
 Why is this an issue?
-This backed up blood is used blood, which can cause pain and affect temperature regulation.
+This backed-up blood is used blood, which can cause pain and affect temperature regulation.
 The stagnant blood flow leads to swelling of the testicular veins, which can be picked up on examination or ultrasound.
 Varicocele refers to abnormal enlargement of these abnormal testicular veins in the abdomen and scrotum.1 You can experience pain, discomfort, testicular shrinkage, and infertility.

-Symptoms of varicocele include:
+Symptoms of varicocele

 - Enlarged palpable scrotal veins